 English Ivy thrives on partial sun and shade, making it a good choice to try indoors and it isn’t as temperamental as most ferns that fight indoor pollutants.
 Just occasional misting and watering during the winter months will keep this sturdy plant healthy.

 This plant isn’t a true fern; it is a member of the lily family.
 Asparagus fern is also a plant that is easy to care for and it grows fast.
-From late summer to fall this pretty, toxin fighting plant produces tiny white flowers and occasionally forms black or red berries.
+From late summer to fall this pretty, toxin-fighting plant produces tiny white flowers and occasionally forms black or red berries.

 These attractive plants are a member of the Asclepiad species in the dogbane family, known for their scented flowers.
-A common house plant, Hoya carnosa is one of the numerous of the species that are native to Australia and Eastern Asia.
+A common houseplant, Hoya carnosa is one of the numerous of the species that are native to Australia and Eastern Asia.

 Here are a few other plants that help fight indoor pollutants.

-These ferns are highly effective at removing indoor air pollutants, including xylene and benzene, components of gasoline exhaust that can end up indoors if you home has an attached garage.
+These ferns are highly effective at removing indoor air pollutants, including xylene and benzene, components of gasoline exhaust that can end up indoors if your home has an attached garage.
 The only downside to Boston ferns is that they can be challenging to care for.
 They need to be watered frequently and depending on the moisture levels and humidity in your home (they thrive under moist, humid conditions), you’ll need to mist their leaves or water them every day.

 When it comes to flowering plants, Gerbera daisies and mums are the best for removing formaldehyde, with tulips and azaleas also near the top of the list.
 Something to keep in mind is that flowering plants need a lot more attention, prefer cool temperatures and require careful feeding and watering.